-I'm a co-founder of the Raoul Wallenberg lecture series at the University of Michigan and one of the founders of Zeitouna, an Arab/Jewish Women's Dialogue group in Ann Arbor.
+I'm a co-founder of the Raoul Wallenberg Medal & Lecture series at the University of Michigan, and one of the founders of Zeitouna, an Arab/Jewish Women's Dialogue group in Ann Arbor.

 I was born Irene Hasenberg in 1930 and lived in Berlin for the first six and a half years of my life with my Pappi (John), Mutti (Gertrude), and brother Werner.
 Most people called me Reni.